Choi Min-ho: Endorsements

-In 2022, the Korea Creative Content Agency together with the Ministry of Culture, Sports and Tourism unveiled the second part of their immersive cultural project "Age of Light" in which Choi is appeared as a virtual figure in the artificial intelligence experience booth, "Gwanghwa In".
-Pernod Ricard Korea announced in January of the same year that they selected Ju Ji-hoon and Choi as the new brand ambassadors of the modern classic scotch whisky brand Ballantine's and launched the new global campaign "Time Well Spent".
-In 2023, he was named the new face of Godiva, and participated in campaigns for Valentine's Day and White Day.
+Pernod Ricard Korea announced in January 2022 that they selected Ju Ji-hoon and Choi as the new brand ambassadors of the modern classic scotch whisky brand Ballantine's and launched the new global campaign "Time Well Spent".
+The following year, he was named the new face of Godiva, and participated in campaigns for Valentine's Day and White Day.
+In 2025, he became the advertising model for the McDonald's McSpicy Shanghai Burger.